Explore

 Half the Album Away

-Posted : 8 years, 7 months ago on 1 September 2015 05:32 (A review of Heathen Chemistry)
+Posted : 9 years, 2 months ago on 1 September 2015 05:32 (A review of Heathen Chemistry)

 Albums can be a funny thing, as in there exist albums I’d give an average rating yet I would listen to again and again.
 Heathen Chemistry is one such record, an album of two halves, half excellent and half mediocre.
-Do I look at the album in anger that half of it is a chore to listen to but at the same time five of the album’s songs on their own have given me many hours of music listening bliss.
+Do I look at the album in anger that half of it is a chore to listen to but at the same time five of the album’s songs on their own have given me many hours of music-listening bliss.

-On the good side; Stop Crying Your Heart Out captures the same unashamedly weepiness of the likes of Wonderwall and Don’t Go Away, while the beauty that is Songbird shows of Oasis’ more tender side.
-I always remember a comment Liam made back in the 90’s in relation to some of the band’s downbeat b-sides that he was a “rock ‘n’ roller” and didn’t want to play that “wimpy shit”, yet the only two singles he ever penned are two of Oasis’ most tender songs.
+On the good side; Stop Crying Your Heart Out captures the same unashamedly weepiness of the likes of Wonderwall and Don’t Go Away, while the beauty that is Songbird shows Oasis’ more tender side.
+I always remember a comment Liam made back in the 90’s concerning some of the band’s downbeat B-sides that he was a “rock ‘n’ roller” and didn’t want to play that “wimpy shit”, yet the only two singles he ever penned are two of Oasis’ most tender songs.
 Little by Little is one of the band’s cheesiest songs, although the lyrics of both this and Stop Crying Your Heart Out indicate Oasis where aware of their falling popularity (“fading like the stars we wish to be”, “’Cause all of the stars are fading away”).

 As for the filler half of the album, there is no Oasis song I find obnoxious or unpleasant to listen to; their weak songs are just really dull.
 I’ll admit I haven’t even listened to the six-minute track Born On A Different Cloud in its entirety.
 A Quick Peep feels like the most pointless Oasis song, a short, overly simple musical interlude which contributes nothing.
-I also don’t like the album cover; I dislike that sickly green effect.
+I also don’t like the album cover; I dislike that sickly green, early 2000’s, Matrix effect.
 Still, that’s half a great album which I listen to death.
 Curse you Oasis!
 I’m a slave to anything with your name on it.

 Heathen Chemistry Era B-Sides and Rarities

 Well, I’m shocked; these are some ace B-sides!
-Naturally, when listening to them for the first time my instant reaction is: why where these not the album!?
+Naturally, when listening to them for the first time my instant reaction is: why were these not the album!?
 Well, I’ve come up with three possible reasons as to why:

 -The artist is often wrong about their own work and isn’t aware of the quality of these songs.

--The band is fully aware these songs are better than much of the tracks on the album and make them B-sides in order to keep the B-side tradition alive and possibly as a way of rewarding loyal fans.
+-The band is fully aware these songs are better than many of the tracks on the album and make them B-sides in order to keep the B-side tradition alive and possibly as a way of rewarding loyal fans.

 -Or I’m just alone on this one and only I think these songs are good/great.

-Even if these songs where on Heathen Chemistry in place of that album’s filler tracks, it still wouldn’t be up to the standard of the first three albums (then again few albums are) but would make it an excellent record.
+Even if these songs were on Heathen Chemistry in place of that album’s filler tracks, it still wouldn’t be up to the standard of the first three albums (then again few albums are) but would make it an excellent record.
 Perhaps genius never really left Oasis, maybe just the ability to choose a good album track listing.

 0 comments, Reply to this entry